michellem8/cse15l-lab-reports/lab-report-1-week-2.md

   }
 }
 ```
-2. After this in the terminal not connected to remote access write scp <filename>.java cs15lsp22zz@ieng6.ucsd.edu:~/
+2. After this in the terminal not connected to remote access write scp filename.java cs15lsp22zz@ieng6.ucsd.edu:~/

          -remember to chnage zz to the correct letters for your login
 3. you should be prompted with a password that you will enter again which will log you into ieng6.